User-Aru/java-study/README.md

 # java-study
-This is a java study projecy
+This is a java study project

+This is for the information purpose.